esuldin/dump1090/README.md

 ---

 Dump1090 was written by Salvatore Sanfilippo <antirez@gmail.com> and is released under the BSD three clause license.
+Initial Windows support and other changes have been added by Malcolm Robb <support@attavionics.com>.
-HackRF One support is added by Ilker Temir <ilker@ilkertemir.com>.
+HackRF One support has been added by Ilker Temir <ilker@ilkertemir.com>.